FIWARE/tutorials.TourGuide-App/docker/images/fiware-devguide-app/README.md

 [FIWARE Developers Guide App](https://github.com/Bitergia/fiware-devguide-app) is the sample application used in the [FIWARE Developers Guide](http://www.fiware.org/tour-guide/) to show real code working with the Generic Enablers integrated.

 This image is intended to work together with [Orion](https://registry.hub.docker.com/u/bitergia/fiware-orion/).

 ## Image contents

-- [x] `bitergia/ubuntu-trusty` baseimage contents listed [here](https://github.com/Bitergia/docker/tree/master/baseimages/ubuntu#image-contents)
+- [x] `ubuntu:14.04` baseimage available [here](https://hub.docker.com/_/ubuntu/)
 - [x] Node.js
 - [x] REST interface for working with Orion

 ## Usage

 We strongly suggest you to use [docker-compose](https://docs.docker.com/compose/).
 With docker compose you can define multiple containers in a single file, and link them easily.

 So for this purpose, we have already a simple file that launches: